 I also recently played through a couple of other very early Eamon adventures: “The Zephyr Riverventure” (Adventure #4), by an employee at the Computer Emporium, Jim Jacobson; and “The Death Star” (Adventure #6), again by Brown himself.
 Both are much larger than “Beginners Cave,” but provide a similar mix of mapping, combat, and the occasional sudden death to keep everyone on their toes.
 “Riverventure” seems inspired by a movie of the time, Apocalypse Now.

 “The Death Star” is based on the same middle act of Star Wars that inspired Dog Star Adventure, and is interesting as the first Eamon adventure to push the system into another milieu entirely.

 I’m most interested, at least for now, in understanding Eamon‘s place in the early history of computerized ludic narrative; thus the attention I give here to these very early incarnations of the system.
 It’s only fair to note, however, that the sophistication of many later Eamon adventures was vastly greater than that of these early efforts.
 What I say here should by no means be taken as the last word on the system.

 I plan to finish this series off with the story of Eamon‘s post-Brown years very soon.
 If you would like to experience the system for yourself, the Eamon Adventurer’s Guild website is the best place to start.
-In addition to disk images of all Eamon adventures that you can load using an Apple II emulator, you can also get an idea of the experience through a Java applet playable online.
-The master disk and “Beginners Cave,” “The Zephyr Riverventure,” and “Death Star” among hundreds of others are all available to play that way.
+Here you’ll find disk images of all Eamon adventures that you can load using an Apple II emulator.